 - make the warranty, as well as a disclosure of all facts or events of which it is aware.

 Allocation of risk.
+A warranty removes legal issues related to attributability (and partly also of causation) of damages if the warranted facts or events appear to be incorrect.
+The result is that a warranty operates as a risk allocation mechanism.
 The party making a warranty assumes the risk that if the warranty is incorrect, the other party will have a claim against it or another appropriate remedy under the agreement.
 Depending on the interpretation of the warranty, a failure in the contractual object may fall within the scope of the warranty (and therefore the customer can make a claim) or it may not (and accordingly, the risk remains for the customer).
 It may well be that neither party knows whether a warranty is correct, even after comprehensive investigations and testing.
 Having the seller, service provider, borrower or licensor make the warranty is a simple allocation of risk.

 Warranties, not representations and warranties.
 The word warranties is very often coupled with representations, in that the parties do not merely warrant, they would represent and warrant.
 Many people argue that ‘representation’ and ‘warranty’ signify the same legal concept, and that the use of the one or the other is interchangeable.
 While this is true for all non-common law systems (where warranties do not have a distinct meaning), within common law – most evidently under English law – the two terms relate to fundamentally different concepts.